thycotic/privman-docs/integration/active-directory/10-5-set-up-privilege-manager-azure-ad-integration.md

 ![](images/azure-ad-10-5/b26ebbb5adcdef5bdcc8e4c1f312e3ff.png)

-After filling each of the three fields, hit Create.
+After filling each of the three fields, clickCreate.

 Azure will now provide an Application ID; copy that.